-From launch, there was a choice of two Captur E-TECH trim levels - 'S Edition' and 'Launch Edition'; think in terms of pricing in the £30,000-£31,000 bracket - which is similar to the sum being asked for rivals like PHEV versions of Kia's XCeed and Niro.
-Rivals like PHEV versions of Jeep's Renegade and MINI's Countryman look comparably priced too, but when specced to a comparable level as a Captur S Edition would cost several thousand more.
+There's a choice of two Captur E-TECH trim levels - 'Techno' and 'RS Line'; think in terms of pricing in the £31,500-£33,000 bracket - which is similar to the sum being asked for rivals like PHEV versions of Kia's XCeed and Niro.
+Rivals like PHEV versions of Jeep's Renegade and MINI's Countryman look comparably priced too, but when specced to a comparable level as a Captur 'Techno' PHEV would cost several thousand more.
 A premium badged plug-in compact SUV like PHEV versions of the Mercedes GLA, the Volvo XC40 and the BMW X1 would cost £6,000-£8,000 more.
-Bear in mind though, that the self-charging HEV '145' hybrid version of the Captur prices from just £24,500 though.
+Bear in mind though, that the self-charging HEV '145' hybrid version of the Captur prices from just £25,000 though.

 Standard kit on the PHEV includes what Renault calls its 'Smart Cockpit', a key component of which is the 9.3-inch centre multimedia screen, the biggest ever on a Renault model.
 This vertical and subtly curved tablet visually enlarges the dashboard and lends the cabin a more contemporary feel.
 Turned towards the driver, this screen, with its EASY LINK connected system, comprises all the multimedia, navigation and infotainment features as well as the car's MULTI-SENSE driving settings.

 Renault is offering 11 exterior colours and four contrasting roof finishes, which mean there are 90 different configurations for buyers to choose from.
-'S Edition' trim gets you 17-inch Bahamas diamond cut alloy wheels, upholstery with part-synthetic leather trim, a wireless phone charger and a 10-inch TFT Driver information display screen in the instrument binnacle.
+Base 'Techno' trim gets you 18-inch Pasadena diamond cut alloy wheels, upholstery with part-synthetic leather trim, a wireless phone charger and a 10-inch TFT Driver information display screen in the instrument binnacle.
 There's also ambient lighting, a reversing camera, front and rear parking sensors, auto high beam headlamps and an auto-dipping rear view mirror.

 Cost of Ownership

 We've already mentioned the 31 mile WLTP-rated all-electric driving range of this model: that rises to around 40 miles on the urban cycle.
 You can select an additional 'B' mode via the auto gearstick to increase regenerative braking energy harvesting.
-Like all PHEVs, this one can offer three-figure combined cycle economy (up to 188.3mpg) and a super-low CO2 emissions figure - in this case 34g/km.
-Which in turn will mean a far lower BiK tax rating (10%) than the one which would apply to a conventional petrol or diesel Captur.
+Like all PHEVs, this one can offer three-figure combined cycle economy (up to 217.3mpg) and a super-low CO2 emissions figure - in this case 30g/km.
+Which in turn will mean a far lower BiK tax rating (12%) than the one which would apply to a conventional petrol Captur (31%) or Hybrid Captur (26%).
 Enough to justify this PHEV model's price premium?
 That'll depend on your tax situation.
 Your first year VED payment will be £0.
 Charging time via a Type 2 (mode 3) cable is 3 hours - or 4 hours 15 mins from a domestic socket.